About PHS

 Volunteering

-Every member of Planet Homeschool is expected to help run the co-op.
-For many families, that is as simple as volunteering to serve as an Onsite Volunteer during the co-op day.
+Every member of Planet Homeschool is expected to help run our co-op.
+For many families, that is as simple as volunteering to serve as an Onsite Volunteer during our co-op day.
 Other members volunteer to take on decision-maker roles or to complete specific tasks.

-Executive Volunteers take on the responsibility of developing and implementing the best strategies and policies to achieve our co-op’s goals and for ensuring that all essential tasks are completed.
+Members of the PHS Leadership Team are responsible for developing and implementing the best strategies and policies to achieve our co-op’s goals and ensuring that all essential tasks are completed.
 They are committed to knowing, learning, understanding, discussing, researching, setting, explaining, clarifying, revising, and (if necessary) enforcing co-op policies and practices that are in alignment with our co-op’s mission and values, to both soliciting and listening to the preferences and suggestions of our members, and to being discreet with any private information shared by our past, current, or prospective members and instructors.
-Members who volunteer to serve as Executive Volunteers should expect to regularly engage in conversations about co-op policies and practices and to help communicate those policies and practices and our co-op’s mission and goals to the larger membership.
+Members who volunteer to serve on our Leadership Team should expect to engage in conversations about co-op policies and practices regularly and to help communicate those policies and practices and our co-op’s mission and goals to the larger membership.

-Our co-op’s goal is to have a core Executive Volunteer team of at least three experienced co-op members who are (1) committed to ensuring that all essential tasks are completed and (2) willing to take on decision-making responsibilities.
-Decisions that fall to the members of this team include, but aren’t limited to, setting our co-op’s membership fee so it covers our co-op’s expenses, ensuring those bills are paid, determining how much our co-op needs to hold in reserve to survive the occasional dip in membership (or a deadly pandemic), ensuring our co-op has a space to meet every week, ensuring our co-op has adequate and appropriate insurance, fostering an inclusive atmosphere where everyone feels welcome, included, and valued just as they are, deciding whether or not to cancel in-person classes due to inclement weather, and ensuring all volunteer responsibilities are covered including all Onsite Volunteer shifts.
+Our co-op’s goal is to have a core Leadership Team of four to seven experienced co-op members who are (1) committed to ensuring that all essential tasks are completed and (2) willing to take on decision-making responsibilities.
+Decisions that fall to the members of this team include, but aren’t limited to, setting our co-op’s membership fee so it covers our co-op’s expenses, ensuring those bills are paid, determining how much our co-op needs to hold in reserve to survive the occasional dip in membership (or a stay-at-home order), ensuring our co-op has a space to meet every week, ensuring our co-op has adequate and appropriate insurance, fostering an inclusive atmosphere where everyone feels welcome, included, safe, and valued just as they are, deciding whether or not to cancel in-person classes due to inclement weather, and ensuring all volunteer responsibilities are covered including all Onsite Volunteer shifts.

 Support Volunteers

-Executive Volunteers are not tasked with doing all the work themselves but with ensuring the work gets done.
-In addition to the Executive Volunteers team, there are typically many co-op members who volunteer to do particular tasks but who do not participate in the overall decision-making process (outside of those needed to accomplish their chosen duties).
+The Leadership Team is not tasked with doing all the work themselves but with ensuring the work gets done.
+In addition to the Leadership Team, there are typically many co-op members who volunteer to do particular tasks but who do not participate in the overall decision-making process (outside of those needed to accomplish their chosen duties).
 Examples of Support Volunteer roles include taking on a social media and marketing campaign to bolster awareness of our co-op and the classes offered, planning our spring open house party, welcoming new members, hosting our semi-annual potluck picnics, coordinating the Onsite Volunteer shifts to ensure our co-op always has at least 2 adult members on-site, entering important dates onto our website calendar, helping new instructors understand our co-op’s policies and website resources, and more.

-The co-op’s executive and support volunteers may make general appeals for assistance or ask specific members to take on specific roles.
-Any member of the co-op who sees that something needs to be done can and should volunteer to do it.
+Our co-op’s Leadership Team and our support volunteers may make general appeals for assistance or ask specific members to take on specific roles.
+Any member of our co-op who sees that something needs to be done can and should volunteer to do it.

 Onsite Volunteers